 Please download: Programme Structure and Credits

-The Conservatorium van Amsterdam is the only conservatory in the Netherlands to offer the specialist subject of basso continuo at the bachelor's level.
-Dutch harpsichord, organ and fortepiano bachelor students having completed their second year of study may specialize in the principal subject of basso continuo in their third and fourth year.
-CvA students are admitted to the programme based on the results of their harpsichord solo and basso continuo examinations, taken at the end of the second year.
+The Conservatorium van Amsterdam is the only conservatory in the Netherlands to offer the specialist subject of basso continuo at the bachelor’s level.
+Harpsichord, organ and fortepiano bachelor students having completed their second year of study may specialize in the principal subject of basso continuo in their third and fourth year.

-Candidates from other countries will be admitted in the third year after they have passed the entrance examination on condition that they hold a bachelor's degree in harpsichord, organ or fortepiano, or demonstrate an equal level of proficiency at their instrument.
-Candidates who do not hold such a degree must be able to produce a certificate proving that they have completed the general theoretical subjects.
+External candidates will be admitted in the third year after they have passed the entrance examination on condition that they hold a bachelor’s degree in harpsichord, organ or fortepiano, or demonstrate an equal level of proficiency at their instrument.
+Candidates who do not hold such a degree must be able to produce a certificate proving that they have completed the general theory subjects.

 * basso continuo accompaniment of chamber-music repertoire